mdupont315/cart-react-frontend/README.md

-Click Cart is E-Commerce Website & is a clone of Flipkart shopping website.
+Click Cart is E-Commerce Website & is a clone of the Flipkart shopping website.
 Flipkart Private Limited is an Indian e-commerce company, headquartered in Bengaluru, and incorporated in Singapore as a private limited company.
 The company initially focused on online book sales before expanding into other product categories such as consumer electronics, fashion, home essentials, groceries, and lifestyle products.